Clavestone/cerberus/08_appendix.md

 - **[Guillaume Verbal](https://www.linkedin.com/in/guillaumeverbal/):** Founder of Coinwallet, China’s leading bitcoin hardware wallet reseller, and Bitcoin1212.
 Former lead developer of the ARK wallet.
 - **[Neil Woodfine](https://www.linkedin.com/in/nwoodfine/):** Working in the bitcoin industry since 2014, with experience at some of the leading bitcoin startups in exchange, payments, and infrastructure.

 We couldn't have completed Cerberus alone, and have received lots of valuable input from various people in the industry.
-For special thanks, see our [Contributor section](https://cerberus.clavestone.io/9_contributions.html).
+For special thanks, see our **[Contributor section](https://cerberus.clavestone.io/10_contributions.html)**.

 ### 1.2.
 Project Origins